LockDice606/LockDice606/README.md

 ### LockDice606
 - 🔭 I’m currently working on getting **ungrounded**
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-My Discord Bot
+- 🤔 I’m looking for a smart Developer For My Discord Bot
 - 💬 Ask me about ...
+Anything
-- 📫 How to reach me: ... <a href="https://discord.gg/">Discord</a> cause Im grounded
+- 📫 How to reach me: ... <a href="https://discord.gg3ttcrK3mA2/">Discord</a> cause Im grounded
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Im a chill person!
 -->